Healthcare-Robotics/mr-gan/README.md

 Project webpage: http://healthcare-robotics.com/mr-gan

 ## Download the MREO dataset
-Compact dataset (1 GB) for computing tables 1, 2, and 4: https://goo.gl/WiqSjJ
+Compact dataset (1 GB) (can be used to compute tables 1, 2, and 4): https://goo.gl/WiqSjJ
-Full dataset (20 GB) for computing table 3: https://goo.gl/FnXfgM
+Full dataset (20 GB) (can be used to compute all tables in paper): https://goo.gl/FnXfgM
 Raw data collected on the PR2: https://goo.gl/DNqPib
 Dataset details can be found on the [project webpage](http://healthcare-robotics.com/mr-gan).